apomalyn/tablecheck-fullstack-swe-takehome/ARCHITECTURE.md

-## Enhancements
+## Enhancements to come

+Notes: The following are ideas that I had during the development.
+In the following days, I will try to implement some of them in another branch, feel free to check it!

 **API Security**

-The communication between the UI and the API aren't secured right now.
-Implementing a API key would be necessary for any production deployment.
+The communication between the UI and the API isn't secured right now.
+Implementing an API key would be necessary for any production deployment.

+**Check-in expiration**

+By following the requirements, the party that is allowed to check in is blocking the queue.
+In other words, if the said party never checks in, no one will check in.
+To avoid the deadlock, an expiration of the check-in would be a good idea, for example, after 5 minutes without checking in, the party is excluded from the queue.

 **Notification**

-Currently, the customer needs to stay on the application to check their position and see if the check in is available.
-Which is higly inconvenient!
+Currently, the customer needs to stay on the application to check their position and see if the check-in is available.
+Which is highly inconvenient!
 Having a push notification service like Firebase would drastically improve the customer experience.

 **Restaurant's UI**

 We have a restaurant system but no restaurant interface!
-In the scope of this project it doesn't make sense but in a normal restaurant, it's an employee that will indicate a table is ready, mix the walk-in customers and the reservations, etc. This interface would allow the restaurant to adjust its settings (capacity, party size, etc.) but also to update the system with the current capacity.
+In the scope of this project, it doesn't make sense but in a normal restaurant, it's an employee that will indicate a table is ready, mix the walk-in customers and the reservations, etc. This interface would allow the restaurant to adjust its settings (capacity, party size, etc.) but also to update the system with the current capacity.

 **Widget**

 The application is a separated UI which could be unified with the restaurant's website.
-Offering a widget option could facilitate the restaurants adoption.
+Offering a widget option could facilitate the restaurants' adoption.